drukermanOG/twitter_sphere/README.md

 # The X Types - Mapping the Semantics of the Twitter Sphere

-On the below mentioned URL you can find:
+On the below URL you can find:

 1. The full *dataset listing all the popular Twitter accounts and the corresponding knowledge base entries.
 2. Model weights of the fine-tuned BERT used to produce the text embeddings.